MicrosoftDocs/entra-docs/docs/architecture/deployment-scenario-internet-access.md

 ## Scenario overview

-In this article, we describe how to configure Microsoft Entra Suite products for a scenario in which the fictional organization, Contoso has strict default internet access policies and wants to control internet access according to business requirements.
+In this guide, we describe how to configure Microsoft Entra Suite products for a scenario in which the fictional organization, Contoso, has strict default internet access policies and wants to control internet access according to business requirements.

 In an example scenario for which we describe how to configure its solution, a Marketing department user requires access to social networking sites that Contoso prohibits for all users.
 Users can request access in [My Access](../id-governance/my-access-portal-overview.md).
 Upon approval, they become a member of a group that grants them access to social networking sites.